jishnub/MultiplesOfPi.jl/README.md

 true
 ```

-It's usually possible, and cleaner, to express mathematical relations in terms of `Pi` instead of the more cumbersome `PiExpTimes`, and is recommended unless it's specifically necessary to do so.
+Expressing mathematical relations in terms of `Pi` instead of the more cumbersome `PiExpTimes` is usually cleaner, and is recommended unless it's specifically necessary to do otherwise.
+One such scenario is exponentiation, more on which is presented below.

 ## Rationale